RatioPBC/epi-locator/guides/overview.md

 ### Performance

-75% of requests to the CLEAR S2S API are within 700-1000 ms.
+75% of requests to the CLEAR S2S API are returned within 700-1000 ms.

 ```sql
 WITH query_result_logs_stats AS (